molab-itp/content-2024-01/weeks/01_intro.md

 ## In Class Exercises

+### Overview

+- Create your class github repo
+- Use xcode to create a playground
+- Post a link to your class work on the homework page.

+### Steps

 - create a github account if you don't already have one

 - email me your github id
 - you will be added to the course molab-itp organization so that you can edit the wiki in the next step

+- check for invite to molab-itp organization

 - opt-in to public exposure,
   pick your [nom de plume / pen name / pseudonym](https://en.wikipedia.org/wiki/Pen_name) for your [student wiki page](https://github.com/molab-itp/content-2024-01/wiki)
-- update your student wiki page and write:
+- add your student wiki page and write:

   - what programming languages have you used? how much?
   - what is your favorite mobile app and why?